mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 Prerequisites
 ^^^^^^^^^^^^^

-In order to use the :mod:`bigfloat` module you will need to have both the GMP and MPFR libraries already installed on your system.
+In order to use the :mod:`bigfloat` package you will need to have both the GMP and MPFR libraries already installed on your system.
 See the `MPFR homepage <http://www.mpfr.org>`_ and the `GMP homepage
 <http://gmplib.org>`_ for more information about these libraries.
 Currently, MPFR version 2.3.0 or later is required.

-This module requires Python version 2.5 or later.
-For Python 2.5, you'll need to do a ``from __future__ import with_statement`` if you want to take advantage of all of the features of this module.
+This package requires Python version 2.5 or later.
+For Python 2.5, you'll need to do a ``from __future__ import with_statement`` if you want to take advantage of all of the features of this package.

 Installation
 ^^^^^^^^^^^^

-Like most third party Python libraries, the :mod:`bigfloat` module is installed by means of the ``setup.py`` script included in the distribution.
+Like most third party Python libraries, the :mod:`bigfloat` package is installed by means of the ``setup.py`` script included in the distribution.
 On most systems, installation should be as simple as doing::